-Increasing use of short-acting bronchodilators to relieve symptoms indicates deterioration of control and patients should be reviewed by a physician.
+Increasing use of short-acting bronchodilators to relieve asthma symptoms indicates deterioration of asthma control and patients should be reviewed by a physician.

 Sudden and progressive deterioration in control of asthma is potentially life-threatening and the patient should be reviewed by a physician.
 Consideration should be given to increasing corticosteroid therapy.

-Also, where the current dosage of SERETIDE has failed to give adequate control of asthma, the patient should be reviewed by a physician.
+Also, where the current dosage of Seretide has failed to provide adequate control of asthma, the patient should be reviewed by a physician.

-Treatment with SERETIDE should not be stopped abruptly in patients with asthma due to risk of exacerbation, therapy should be titrated-down under physician supervision.
+Treatment with Seretide should not be stopped abruptly in patients with asthma due to risk of exacerbation, therapy should be titrated-down under physician supervision.

+As with all inhaled medication containing corticosteroids, Seretide should be administered with caution in patients with active or quiescent pulmonary tuberculosis.

-SERETIDE should be administered with caution in patients with thyrotoxicosis.
+Seretide should be administered with caution in patients with thyrotoxicosis.
 Cardiovascular effects, such as increases in systolic blood pressure and heart rate, may occasionally be seen with all sympathomimetic drugs, especially at higher than therapeutic doses.
-For this reason, SERETIDE should be used with caution in patients with pre-existing cardiovascular disease.
+For this reason, Seretide should be used with caution in patients with pre-existing cardiovascular disease.

 A transient decrease in serum potassium may occur with all sympathomimetic drugs at higher therapeutic doses.
-Therefore, SERETIDE should be used with caution in patients predisposed to low levels of serum potassium.
+Therefore, Seretide should be used with caution in patients predisposed to low levels of serum potassium.

 Systemic effects may occur with any inhaled corticosteroid, particularly at high doses prescribed for long periods; these effects are much less likely to occur than with oral corticosteroids (see Overdose).
-Possible systemic effects include Cushing's syndrome, Cushingoid features, adrenal suppression, growth retardation in children and adolescents, decrease in bone mineral density, cataract and glaucoma.
+Possible systemic effects include Cushing's syndrome, Cushingoid features, adrenal suppression, growth retardation in children and adolescents, decrease in bone mineral density, cataract, glaucoma and central serous chorioretinopathy.